router-protocol/router-chain-docs/docs/validators/slashing-conditions.md

 :::

 ### Condition 3 - Failure to Submit Confirmation for Requests Originating on the Router Chain
-An orchestrator will be slashed if it **fails to submit confirmation** for any request originating on the Router chain.
+An orchestrator will be slashed if it **fails to submit confirmation** for any request originating on the Router Chain.
 The list of such requests is as follows:
 1. `ValsetUpdate`
 2. `CrosschainRequest` (Outbound)
 3. `CrosschainAckRequest` (OutboundAck)